basierend auf Bewertungen

 https://pubmed.ncbi.nlm.nih.gov/28885559/ “Mushrooms act as a prebiotics to stimulate the growth of gut microbiota, conferring health benefits to the host.
 In the present review, we have summarized the beneficial activities of various mushrooms on gut microbiota via the inhibition of exogenous pathogens and, thus, improving the host health.”

-There are also specific studies on Reishi and Maitake that show that they improve the intestinal flora (e.g.a in type 2 diabetes) were able to regenerate in an animal model:
+Furthermore, there are specific studies on Reishi and Maitake that have shown that they can regenerate the intestinal flora (including in type 2 diabetes) in animal models:

 Reishi: